 5. Robo-Advisors Might Be the Answer

 There is a growing number of robo-advisors on the market today, most of which offer you automated investment options for an affordable price tag.
 This makes them a great option for beginners or hands-off investors who want their money to grow without constant oversight.

-Companies like Betterment and Wealthfront offer easy-to-use platforms that make investing as simple as using a savings account.
+Companies like Betterment offer easy-to-use platforms that make investing as simple as using a savings account.
 Simply add the money you want to invest (as much or as little as you can afford each month) to your account and watch Betterment work its magic by investing your funds in ETFs (exchange traded funds).

 Robo-advisors will help you rebalance your portfolio over time, can reinvest your dividends, and will even help you with tax-loss harvesting.
-The fees are a bit higher than you would find if you invested your funds directly with a company like Vanguard, but the added expense may be well worth it to you for the convenience of a hands-off approach.
+The fees are a bit higher than you would find if you invested your funds directly with a company, but the added expense may be well worth it to you for the convenience of a hands-off approach.

 6. Check Out Peer-to-Peer Lending